vasuman/FiSH/README.md

 - [Twisted][twisted-python] - A web-framework for python

 ## Basic Concepts
 * Each Peer is assigned a unique UID -- 16 byte string, and a name chosen by the user.
-From now on the string `<UID>.<name>` refers to the "_ident\_string_" of the peer the uniquely identifies each peer.
+From now on the string `<UID>.<name>` refers to the *"ident\_string"* of the peer the uniquely identifies each peer.

 * Each peer joins a pre-determined multicast group.